apnadkarni/blt/man/datatable.rst

   Returns the values from the specified row.  *Row* may be a label, index, or tag, but may not represent more than one row.
-By default all the values of *row* are retured, but if one or more *column* arguments are specified, then only the values for specified columns are retrieved.
+By default all the values of *row* are returned, but if one or more *column* arguments are specified, then only the values for specified columns are retrieved.
   *Column* may be a column label, index, or tag and may not represent more than one column.